Museums in Athens

-(Temporarily closed for renovation) The National Gallery of Athens is located right next to the Hilton Hotel, in a walking distance from Syntagma.
+The National Gallery of Athens is located right next to the (ex) Hilton Hotel, within walking distance from Evangelismos Station and Syntagma Square.
 It hosts permanent and temporary exhibitions showcasing the works of revered Greek artists.

-(Closed to public) The National Museum of Contemporary Arts has opened its gates in the renovated Fix Building in Kallirrois Avenue and welcomes loyal enthusiasts and new visitors alike to dive into the seductive world of contemporary art.
+The National Museum of Contemporary Art is housed in the Fix Building on Kallirrois Avenue.
+It welcomes loyal guests and new visitors alike to dive into the seductive world of contemporary art.

-In Athens, it is the oldest house and the last surviving konaki and it is considered to be one of the few examples of such mansions.
+Benizelou Mansion in Athens is the oldest house and the last surviving konak.
+It is considered to be one of the few examples of such mansions.

 The Museum of Illusions, after its international success, has now opened in Athens.
 It allows visitors to be creative and play.

-The Benaki Toy Museum opened to public in 2017.
-Its holdings are based on Maria Argyriadi's collection, which is considered to be among the top 10 in Europe.
+The Benaki Toy Museum opened to the public in 2017.
+Its exhibits are based on Maria Argyriadi's collection, which is considered to be among the top 10 of its kind in Europe.

 The Museum of Folk Art and Tradition Angeliki Hatzimichali is located today in the house of the great folklorist Angeliki Hatzimichali (1895-1965) on a quiet street in Plaka